7awraaa/COMP472_AI/README.md

 *Bias - Folder*: This folder contains all labeled images.
 It stores images per categories.
 Each category folder contains subfolders, one for each expression.

 *Kfold_fixbias.py*: This code is to fix the bias using k folds.
 Some modification were made to the main model such as, data augmentation, regularization techniques, and balanced sampling to ensure fair and unbiased model performance.
+The script performs training and evaluation.

 *main_model_aug.py*: This file trains the main model with the implemented changes for bias mitigation.
 It generates a path file once the model is done training (best_facial_expression_model_aug.pth)